Close icon

 Prof. Didier Pollefeyt (KU Leuven) Teaching the Unteachable or Why Too Much Goiod is Bad.
 Religious Education in Catholic Schools Today.

-Dr. Richard Rymarz (The Australian Institute of Theological Education) Utilizing Authenticity: Options for Catholic Education in a Particular Detraditionalized Cultural Context.
+Dr Richard Rymarz (The Australian Institute of Theological Education) Utilizing Authenticity: Options for Catholic Education in a Particular Detraditionalized Cultural Context.

 Prof. John Lydon (St. Mary’ University) The Perennial Impct of Salesian Accompaniment in a Context of Detraditionalisation.

-See Religions for many of these papers.
+See Religions website for many of these papers.

 Claire Considine is one of two All Hallows Trust PhD scholarship recipients.
 She is investigating “Spiritual Well-being: Its nature and place in Irish Post Primary Schools.
 Educator’s views on Spirituality and Spiritual Well-being in Education” with Dr Dan O’Connell as her supervisor.